zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/radialgauge/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: RadialGauge HtmlHelper extension for Kendo UI DataViz RadialGauge for ASP.NET MVC
+page_title: RadialGauge HtmlHelper extension for Kendo UI DataViz RadialGauge for ASP.NET MVC
 description: Guidance for RadialGauge HtmlHelper extension, how to configure Kendo UI DataViz RadialGauge widget and control the behavior of the extension.
 ---